 Acupuncture, or dry-needling, works by causing your body to release natural pain killers and by causing tight muscles to relax.

-Relaxing tense muscles is helpful in many situations, either directly improving your pain or making manual therapy more comfortable.
+Relaxing tense muscles is helpful in many situations, either directly improving your pain/mobility or making manual therapy more comfortable.

 Needling is very safe, however needs to be carried out by trained practitioners to avoid risk of injury and to ensure effectiveness.